Brad Pitt’s Brother Doug And Sister Julie’s Feelings About Angelina Jolie

 So was Brad Pitt’s brother saying he was hoping that Angelina Jolie and Brad would reconcile?
 How else would this not be relevant the next day?

-Brad Pitt’s family have not spoken directly with the media about Angelina Jolie’s accusations or the custody battle, other than that brief conversation.
+Brad Pitt’s family has not spoken directly with the media about Angelina Jolie’s accusations or the custody battle, other than that brief conversation.
 Doug told the Springfield News-Leader that he would only speak with People and News-Leader about Brad and Angelina Jolie’s problems and that any other quotes by other publications were false.

 So what is Doug Pitt really like?
 What is his disposition in general, and how does he generally relate to situations like this?
 Are their clues in his behavior to reveal his true feelings about Angelina Jolie?

-Brad Pitt and Doug Pitt’s high school friend who has remained close to Doug, told The Springfield News-Leader that Doug was quiet and could be difficult to get to know.
+Brad Pitt and Doug Pitt’s high school friend who has remained close to Doug, told the Springfield News-Leader that Doug was quiet and could be difficult to get to know.
 Still, Matt Miller probably knows Doug better than most.

 “He [Doug] has a very strong sense of right and wrong.
 That is one area where he is not bashful.
 If he ends up in a situation when there is a wrong being done — even if it’s a random situation where it’s being done to someone else — he is the guy who will step in.”